dsmrreader/dsmr-reader/docs/plugins.rst

 Other
 ^^^^^
 More signals may be available for use, please be careful when binding Django save-signals as it may impact performance.
-:doc:`If you need any help or information, please seek contact via Github<contributing>`.

 Examples:
 ~~~~~~~~~